verifereum/funding/evm-decomp/evm-decompilation.md

 Please list their names and roles for the project as well as how many hours per month will each person work on this project?
 -->

-- Principal Investigator: Ramana Kumar - Project lead and formal verification expert
+- Principal Investigator: Ramana Kumar - Project lead and expert in both the EVM and formal verification
 - Co-Investigator: Magnus Myreen - Proof-producing decompilation expert
 - Research Assistant: [To be hired] - HOL4 implementation and case studies